 Signal uses what’s called end-to-end encryption, meaning that every message is encoded through the app.
 Best of all, Signal doesn’t have the key to that encryption, so the company can’t look at your messages if someone requested them.

 Even better, Signal doesn’t store any information about you – like, at all.
-When you start the program, you’re required to open up your contact list to see who else is using Signal.
+When you start the program, you must open up your contact list to see who else is using Signal.

-Considering that WhatsApp is one of the most widely used messaging apps in the world, and Signal is still relatively new, there are some substantial differences between them.
+Considering that WhatsApp is one of the most widely used messaging apps globally, and Signal is still relatively new, there are some substantial differences between them.
 Let’s break down the differences:

-In 2021, WhatsApp had over has about 2 billion monthly active users worldwide.
+As of 2022, WhatsApp had over has more than 2 billion monthly active users worldwide.
 For those in the US, WhatsApp is not as popular as it is overseas, but there are still 75 million monthly active users.

 WhatsApp’s popularity means that it has strong network effects and convincing friends and family to download & use WhatsApp is not a challenge.
 Comparatively speaking, Signal’s user base is tiny.

-Signal had over 105 million downloads of May 2021.
-However, Signal doesn’t publish usage data, so it’s difficult to know the exact number of active users.
-No matter what, though, it pales in comparison to WhatsApp, so chances are that you’ll have to educate your family and friends about its benefits and get them to download the app before you can get value from using Signal.
+With close to 40 million active users as of January 2022, Signal’s user base pales in comparison to WhatsApp, so chances are that you’ll have to educate your family and friends about its benefits and get them to download the app before you can get value from using Signal.

 Messaging Encryption (WhatsApp Vs Signal)